- FOR PATIENTS

 The Atlas is a corneal topographer.
 It takes images of the front surface of the eye to determine how much astigmatism is present.
 This is important when it comes to cataract surgery as untreated astigmatism can lead to poor visual results.
 We use the atlas to enhance and improve surgical results.

-The atlas can also be used to determine suitability for laser vision correction, and monitor keratoconus (Warped Cornea)
+The atlas can also be used to determine suitability for laser vision correction, and monitor keratoconus (Warped Cornea).

 The fundus camera is a digital high resolution device to capture images of the eye.
-It enables us to document the current status of the eye, and allows accurate comparison over time if change is believed to have occured.
+It enables us to document the current status of the eye, and allows accurate comparison over time if change is believed to have occurred.